kdshea/SEI-Project-1-Tetris/README.md

 * x Speed up fallInterval after clearing rows

+* x Work on CSS styling, sounds, graphics

+# Day 7 Thursday July 21

 * Work on high scores to use input from name span and to have more than 1 name and high score pair stored

 * Fix edge behavior for rotations on right side for I, L, T, and S

-* Work on CSS styling, sounds, graphics

-# Day 7 Thursday July 21

 * Function to rotate counterclockwise
   * possibly subtract from rotation count to go backwards in rotation arrays?